gregdetre/healthyselfjournal/docs/reference/DESKTOP_PYWEBVIEW_APP.md

 - JS bridge with `quit()` and optional `toggle_devtools()`.
 - CLI command `healthyselfjournal desktop` with window/server options.

+- Multiprocessing transcription worker (`workers/transcription_worker.py`) integrated with the web app; partial transcripts are polled by the client.
+- Model manager for faster‑whisper/ctranslate2 assets under platformdirs with checksum validation.
+- LLM adapter with `cloud` and `local` modes and a `cloud_off` switch for privacy‑first usage.

 Target state (planned; tracked in planning doc):

-- Multiprocessing for STT/LLM workloads with partial transcript streaming.
-- First‑run model manager for offline STT and optional local LLM under platformdirs.
+- Optional local LLM worker process and richer desktop settings (init wizard, cloud‑off toggle in UI).
 - Packaged app via PyInstaller (one‑folder), with signing/notarisation on macOS.
 - Desktop UX niceties: menu items, About panel, cloud‑off switch in settings.